reactjs/react.dev/content/tutorial/tutorial.md

 We'll now change the Square to be a **functional component**.

-In React, **functional components** are a simpler way to write components that only contain a `render` method and don't have their own state.
+We've covered how we create a React component by creating a class that extends `React.Component`.
+Other than that, **functional components** are a simpler way to write components that only contain a `render` method and don't have their own state.
 Instead of defining a class which extends `React.Component`, we can write a function that takes `props` as input and returns what should be rendered.
 Functional components are less tedious to write than classes, and many components can be expressed this way.

 Replace the Square class with this function: